Today’s topic is the continuation of the series on how to market a business from scratch.

 The second step in the process is learning about your customers.
 Over the years, one of the biggest mistakes that I see business owners making day in day out is that they could have the greatest product or the greatest service, but if you’re trying to sell it to the wrong person, you’re never going to hit numbers—it’s just not going to happen.

-There’s a lot of different ways to phrase this.
-You can call them personas, avatars, or whatever phrase you’d like to use.
+There are a lot of different ways to phrase this.
+You can call them child care marketing personas, avatars, or whatever phrase you’d like to use.
 But in the end, I need you to have a lot of really robust details about who you actually are planning on selling to.

 In our example of opening up a childcare center, you obviously know that you’re going to be marketing to parents.
 Okay, great.
 That’s one little piece of information.
 But you’ve got to go through a structured process and that’s what I want you to end up building out this customer avatar customer persona worksheet.